josh-/Aristocrat/README.md

 # Aristocrat

+Aristocrat is simple utility that allows you to decode barcodes on your screen and read the text in images and scanned PDFs.

-Aristocrat is simple utility that makes Optical Character Recognition and Barcode Decoding easy.
-Select an area of your screen that contains text or barcodes (which can be done through a system-wide hotkey) and Aristocrat works its magic.
+After choosing "Capture Screen..." in the Aristocrat menu bar, select an area of your screen (which can be done through a system-wide hotkey) and Aristocrat works its magic.

 ## Installation